 Will a Wrap Save You Money?

-A wrap can save money if you plan to sell your car in the future.
+A vinyl wrap can save money if you plan to sell your car in the future.
 If you live in an area where cars normally get sun damage, the vinyl will help keep the paint underneath looking newer for longer and will ultimately help keep your Mustang’s resale value high.
-If your paint is in great shape already and you are happy with the color, a shop may be able to install a clear protective layer over the top of the car, which is comparable in price and may be a decent alternative to a vinyl wrap.
+If your paint is in great shape already and you are happy with the color, a shop may be able to install a clear protective layer over the top of the car, which is comparable in price and can be a decent alternative to a vinyl wrap.

 If you have an older car, a wrap can be cheaper than a new paint job and help get your classic looking fresh with minimal expense.
-Wraps may not last as long as paint, though, especially if you live in an area with hot summers and cold winters (the temperature fluctuations cause the vinyl to bubble) or if you don’t keep it in a garage.
+Wraps may not last as long as paint, though, especially if you live in an area with hot summers and cold winters (the temperature fluctuations cause the vinyl to bubble) or if you don’t keep your car in a garage.
 Some shops may offer warranties on their wraps, which will help mitigate the risk if you think you live in an area that will be hard on the vehicle’s exterior.
 Note that if you install a wrap yourself, though, you’ll usually void any warranty that came with the vinyl.